ForkInABlender/acorn_minikube_apps_repo/README.md

 # Templating from this setup other web apps:

-Feel free to temlate from this and the notes for the docker image [here](https://hub.docker.com/r/de3343/flask_acorn_app), which might give you some insight into how the app was built.
+Feel free to template from this and the notes for the docker image [here](https://hub.docker.com/r/de3343/flask_acorn_app), which might give you some insight into how the app was built.